Route: 31X, Helmsley to York

 Face & Heel: Ian & Luke

 ‘Luke!’
-I gasp towards a window heaving with local produce.
+I say, pointing towards a window heaving with local produce.
 ‘Look, it’s Hunters of Helmsley.’

-‘Oh yeah, it says it’s the best small shop in the country,’ he replies, his tongue eagerly circumnavigating his lips.
+‘Oh yeah, it says it’s the best small shop in the country,’ he replies, the tip of his tongue circumnavigating his lips in anticipation.
 ‘I think I’ll get my dinner there.’

 ‘No, Hunter…Helmsley…Triple H.’